ispeters/async_scope/asyncscope.md

     } catch (...) {
         // do something with exception
     }
-    // wait for all work nested within scope to finish this_thread::sync_wait(scope.join());
+    // wait for all work associated with scope to finish this_thread::sync_wait(scope.join());
     // all resources are now safe to destroy return window.count;